rbtluisenriquerbt/vehicletrackndetection/README.md

-# vehicletrackndetection
+# Vehicle Detection & Tracking
-Identify vehicles in a video from a front-facing camera on a car
+Program to identify vehicles in a video from a front-facing camera on a car